 It’s massive but it’s replete with really actionable and meaningful instruction.

 Absolutely.
 This is used as a textbook at universities.
 It’s used by newbies and beginners.
 It’s also used by SEO experts as a reference book.
 There’s a lot of actionable advice in there.
 I don’t believe in fluff.
 This is my most recent book, this is Social eCommerce, which is also published by O’Reilly.
-It has a great deal of case studies, and again, actionable advice, insights around all sorts of social media including Instagram, Facebook, Pinterest, Google Plus, StumbleUpon, Reddit.
+It has a lot of case studies, and again, actionable advice, insights around all sorts of social media including Instagram, Facebook, Pinterest, Google Plus, StumbleUpon, Reddit.
 You name it and it’s probably in here.
 Google Power Search is my third book which I don’t have it handy here but that one is how to be a power user of Google.
 I found everything from confidential business plans and marketing plans with Google within seconds, to force to research reports that cost thousands of dollars normally.
 It’s all just at your fingertips if you know the right kind of Google queries to type in.

-Your background is being on the front lines of real online commerce or really demanding, big clients who weren’t just play acting in doing this, correct?
+Your background is being on the front lines of real online commerce or really demanding, big clients who weren’t just play-acting in doing this, correct?

 Right.
 Clients like Zappos, Nordstrom, Northern Tool, and more recently since the acquisition of Netconcepts, since I went off on my own, again, that was Zappos but also Chanel, Quiksilver, Sony Store, Bed Bath & Beyond, Bloomberg Businessweek, CNBC, those would be some examples.

 Those are some good starts.
 Okay, with your credentials and your expertise fully established now, take off the gloves and we’ve already talked in advance.
 I’m going to take you down a path but I’m the advocate of the audience.
-We have an audience that’s represented by a lot of diverse entrepreneurs; large, small, multitude of categories.
+We have an audience that’s represented by a lot of diverse entrepreneurs; large, small, a multitude of categories.
 Many of them don’t even use the full force or any other force of your expertise.
 The ones that do probably unknowingly, undeservingly, and unintentionally underutilize it.
 I guess the first question I’m going to ask that you’ve already been given permission to tell me my questions aren’t the best ones and to replace them with better, is what’s the first sort of context people need to understand in order to really maximize the power and the worth of all this with their business?
 Because there’s probably a distinction that’s a big flaw in thinking.
 What would it be to start with?

 Right.
 Think of Google as the operating system of the Internet.
 Just like Windows is the operating system for your PC or the Mac OS is your operating system for your Macbook.
 It’s the most efficient way from point A to point B, a Google Search.
 Having the upper hand and really thinking of this in a strategic way of how can I, manipulate is not the right word, but how can I influence the Google Search results, not just my own listings, but the listings of the other sites, the “competitors.”
 Because if you think of it like a chessboard where you’re playing chess and you’re able to move not only your pieces but also your opponents, that I think starts to get the real opportunity.